tommyreins/tommyreins.github.io/_pages/about.md

 Summer after graduation, I moved to Seattle, WA to work at `Microsoft`.
 Spent four years working as a Program Manager across many epic teams and products including `Exchange: Build + Infra`, `Substrate`, `Azure Kubernetes`, and `Azure Container Platform`.
 I was lucky to find some great mentors, great friends, and survive a pandemic.
 Made memories hiking, backpacking, and off-grid camping.

-I needed to `chase dreams` of starting another venture, so after four years at Microsoft - I quit and moved back to the Midwest to do it.
+In 2022, the timing was perfect to `chase dreams` of starting another venture.
+So, after four years at Microsoft, I quit and moved back to the Midwest to do it.
 While building an MVP, I kept myself active.
 Over the summer, I bicycled across Iowa for `RAGBRAI 49`, and this fall, I ran my first `half marathon` in Des Moines.